Network Security

 Troubleshoot Pinned Certificates (Strata Cloud Manager)

-- Filter Decryption logs to find pinned certificates.
+- Filter the decryption logs for pinned certificates.

 - Use the query Error Message LIKE ‘Unknown CA’.